CiscoDevNet/terraform-provider-intersight/website/docs/r/storage_storage_policy.html.markdown

 This complex property has following sub-properties:
   + `controller_slot`:(string) Select the M.2 RAID controller slot on which the virtual drive is to be created.
 Select 'MSTOR-RAID-1' to create virtual drive on the M.2 RAID controller in the first slot or in the MSTOR-RAID slot, 'MSTOR-RAID-2' for second slot, 'MSTOR-RAID-1, MSTOR-RAID-2' for both slots or either slot.* `MSTOR-RAID-1` - Virtual drive  will be created on the M.2 RAID controller in the first slot.* `MSTOR-RAID-2` - Virtual drive  will be created on the M.2 RAID controller in the second slot, if available.* `MSTOR-RAID-1,MSTOR-RAID-2` - Virtual drive  will be created on the M.2 RAID controller in both the slots, if available.
   + `enable`:(bool) If enabled, this will create a virtual drive on the M.2 RAID controller.
   + `name`:(string) The name of the virtual drive.
 The name can be between 1 and 15 alphanumeric characters.
-Spaces or any special characters other than - (hyphen), _ (underscore), : (colon), and . (period) are not allowed.
+Spaces or any special characters other than - (hyphen) and _ (underscore) are not allowed.
 This field will be pre-populated with the default or user configured value which can be edited.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.